-For clients managing benzo addiction and anxiety disorder, living without benzodiazepines can feel insurmountable.
-JC Treatment’s dual-diagnosis treatment focuses on the psychiatric conditions that lead to substance use disorders and provides clients with the tools to manage their mental health without controlled substances.
+For clients managing Benzo addiction and a mental health condition, such as anxiety disorder, living without benzodiazepines can feel insurmountable.
+Our dual-diagnosis treatment focuses on the psychiatric conditions that lead to substance use disorders and provides clients with the tools to manage their mental health without controlled substances.

 In addition to offering addiction support, we provide patients with relaxation techniques to manage anxiety disorders, sleep hygiene techniques for insomnia, and other tools to thrive without prescription medications.
 Each patient’s individualized treatment plan targets their specific medical concerns and creates a path for recovery.

 Get the Help You Need to Conquer Benzo Addiction

 When the challenges of overcoming benzodiazepine addiction seem overwhelming, the professional team at JC Treatment Center is here to help.
-Patients in and around Glendale, CA, can benefit from our skilled, comprehensive care to conquer addiction.
+Individuals battling Benzo addiction in California can benefit from our skilled, comprehensive care to conquer addiction.

 Begin your new life free from benzo addiction by filling out our online contact form today.